- Rophynol and GHB

 - You experience soreness or feel like you’ve had sex, but you don’t fully remember the encounter.

 Most date rape drugs leave the body within 24 to 72 hours, so it is important to get a drug test as soon as possible after the assault has occurred.
-The on-campus Health and Wellness Center does not provide drug testing services, but nearby Regions Hospital provides this service as well as sexual assault examinations.
+The on-campus Hamre Center for Health & Wellness does not provide drug testing services, but nearby Regions Hospital provides this service as well as sexual assault examinations.
 If you aren’t able to get drug tested in time, you can still file sexual assault charges if you wish.
 There may be other evidence that indicates you were sexually assaulted, regardless of whether you can prove you were drugged at the time.
 For more information about “date rape” drug testing and sexual assault examinations, visit the Regions Hospital website.

 Ways out of a dangerous situation